jamesplease/bestfetch/README.md

 For Fetch Dedupe to work, it must pass the result of a single request to many "consumers."
 The only way for this to work is if the library reads it for you, which requires that the library know what its content type is.

+##### What request body types are supported?

+Just strings for now, which should work for the majority of APIs.
+Support for other body types is in the works.